Here's to your health!

 - Black Tea: A character filled tasting tea with a light to dark amber color.
 These teas are what we are used to seeing as a base in most store bought tea bags, only they are filled with the lowest grade (size) of the tea process; the tea leaf dust/fannings.

-Consumption of black tea reduces the risk of stroke.
+It is believed that the consumption of black tea reduces the risk of stroke.
 Foods high in flavonoids such as black tea, help all aspects of the cardiovascular system and reduce the production of LDL - the "bad" cholesterol that can lead to stroke and heart attacks.

 An American Heart Association study in New Orleans found that tea drinkers have a lower risk of heart attack and stroke.
 In this study, subjects drank four cups of water or tea a day for four weeks.
 According to their findings, black tea relaxes and expands arteries, thus increasing blood flow to the heart.
 Arteries of a healthy person release the chemical called nitric oxide causing the artery to dilate.
 People with coronary artery disease produce less nitric oxide and thus their arteries do not dilate normally.
 The study revealed tea reverses this abnormality while drinking water had no effect.